 Although medical advances over recent years have seen the majority of people surviving heart attacks, the damage done to the heart muscle is irreversible.
 As a result, most patients eventually succumb to congestive heart failure, the most common cause of death in developed countries.
 Stem cells offer hope for achieving what the human body can’t do: mending broken hearts.
 Now researchers have built a scaffold that supports the growth and integration of stem cell-derived cardiac muscles cells.
 The scaffold supports the growth of cardiac cells in the lab and encourages blood vessel growth in living animals.

-« Back to Scaffolding to help mend a broken heart
+Read the full article: Scaffolding to help mend a broken heart